zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        ]
    }

-Create a new collection in the specified instance database.
+Create a new collection in the specified instance database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash